-Verify that Low-Voltage Detection is ACTIVATED:
+Verify that Low-Voltage Detection is DISABLED:

 - 1. Turn on the transmitter (with the throttle at neutral). - 2.
-Connect a fully charged battery pack to the VXL-3s. - 3.
-Press and release the EZ-Set button to turn the VXL-3s on.
-If the LED is green, then the Low-Voltage Detection is ACTIVATED.
+Connect a fully charged battery pack to the VXL-3s. - Press and release the EZ-Set button to turn the VXL-3s on.
+If the LED is solid red, then the Low-Voltage Detection is DISABLED (not safe to use LiPo batteries).
+If the LED is solid green, then Low-Voltage Detection is ACTIVATED.

-If Low-Voltage Detection is disabled:
+To activate Low-Voltage Detection (LiPo setting):

-- 1. Make sure the LED on the VXL-3s is on and red. - 2.
-Press and hold the EZ-Set button for ten seconds.
+- 1. Make sure the LED on the VXL-3s is on and red. - Press and hold the EZ-Set button for ten seconds.
 The LED will turn off and then light green.
 Also, a "rising" musical tone will be emitted from the motor. - 3.
 Low-Voltage Detection is now ACTIVATED.

-For NiMH battery users, follow these steps to disable Low-Voltage Detection (NiMH setting):
+To disable Low-Voltage Detection (NiMH setting):

-- 1. Make sure the LED on the VXL-3s is on and green. - 2.
-Press and hold the EZ-Set button for ten seconds.
+- 1. Make sure the LED on the VXL-3s is on and green. - Press and hold the EZ-Set button for ten seconds.
 The LED will turn off and then light red.
 Also, a "falling" musical tone will be emitted from the motor. - 3.
 Low-Voltage Detection is now DISABLED.